 In response to Annual Catch Limit (ACL) requirements, assessments now document all removals including catch that are not associated with a directed fishery.
 Research catches of sablefish have been reported in previous stock assessments (Hanselman et al. 2009).
 Estimates of all removals not associated with a directed fishery including research catches are available and are presented in Appendix 3B.
 The sablefish research removals are small relative to the fishery catch, but substantial compared to the research removals for many other species.
 These research removals support a dedicated longline survey.
 Additional sources of significant removals are bottom trawl surveys and the International Pacific Halibut Commissions longline survey.
-Other removals such as recreational catch are relatively minor for sablefish.
-Total removals from activities other than directed fishery were near 312 tons in 2011.
-This is 1.8% of the 2012 recommended ABC of 17,240 and represents a relatively low risk to the sablefish stock.
+Other removals are relatively minor for sablefish but the sport fishery catch has been increasing in recent years.
+Total removals from activities other than directed fishery have been between 273-359 t in recent years.
+These catches are not included in the stock assessment model.
+These removal estimates equate to approximately 2% of the recommended ABC and represent a relatively low risk to the sablefish stock.